-Hail 0.2 and integration with Databricks are both in Beta.
-Interfaces inside Hail are likely to change, as are properties of the Databricks environment, such as which Python packages are available by default.
+Hail 0.2 integration requires Databricks Runtime HLS, which is in Beta.
+Properties of the Databricks environment, such as which Python packages are available by default, may change.
 Pricing is also subject to change before general availability.

 To create a cluster with Hail installed: